 Many wagashi are related to the particular season.
 Especially in the way of tea, they serve wagashi which represents the season and appreciate the beauty of it.
 It shows how much the Japanese people love nature, with different affection for each season.

 Taste of spring on your tongue.
 The cherry blossom shaped cake is truly eye-pleasing and brings you the sense of warmness.

 This sweet expresses swinging Yanagi (willow) in the spring breeze.
 Inside it, there are strained sweetened red beans.

 It looks as if it were a piece of kimono.
 It’s made of rice powder and steamed.
-You can see Anko ( strained sweetened red beans) inside.
+You can see Anko (strained sweetened red beans) inside.

 Another summer sweets, this is made from strained sweetened red beans with agar.
 Usually, it’s made in a rectangular container, but this version is in bamboo which makes them very unique.
-Summer sweets contain a lot of water, which not just help drop your body temperature, but also it has a cooling effect for the eyes and mind.
+Summer sweets contain a lot of water, which not just help to drop your body temperature, but also it has a cooling effect to the eyes and mind.

 Green Japanese maple makes you feel the cool breeze in hot summer.

 It’s a jelly-like dessert made from mineral water and agar powder.
 It’s crystal-clear like a rain drop, which has almost no taste.
 You sprinkle roasted soy powder and pour brown sugar sauce (Kuromitsu” in Japanese), they taste clean and sweet.
 Soy powder is rich in nutrition and brown sugar contains a lot of minerals, this is a low-calorie, healthy sweets you can have without a guilt.
 The look goes perfectly with summer.